 There are hundreds of courtyard shrines with Virgin Mary throughout Warsaw, especially in the Praga Północ district.
-Most were created in 1943 by the Catholic residents of the buildings during several months of daily civilian executions by the Nazis.
+Most of them was created in 1943 by the Catholic residents of the buildings during several months of daily civilian executions by the Nazis.

-Nowadays these shrines is a common icon, especially of the Praga Północ district.
+Nowadays these shrines is a common icon, especially of the Praga Północ.
 Try to sneak through the gates of Praga to look closer.
-You can find them on streets: Ząbkowska, Targowa, Brzeska, Wileńska and Stalowa.
+You can find them on many streets, especially on Ząbkowska, Targowa, Brzeska, Wileńska and Stalowa.
 Each one is different, some of them have small, fenced gardens that older residents take care of.
-They also light candles and embellish them with plastic flowers and other kitch but charming decorations.
+They also light candles and embellish them with plastic flowers and other kitsch but charming decorations.
 One of my favorite ideas here is an aureole above Virgin Mary`s head, made of tiny light bulbs.